As an Amazon Associate, I earn from qualifying purchases.

 - ½ teaspoon Dijon mustard

 - 60ml extra virgin olive oil

 - 110 ml sunflower or groundnut oil salt and pepper

-Cover with foil and bake for 30-40 minutes until the hake is barky cooked basting every now and then.
-Uncover and leave to cool basting with the pan juices when eye remember.
+- Cover with foil and bake for 30-40 minutes until the hake is barky cooked basting every now and then.
+Uncover and leave to cool basting with the pan juices when the eye remembers.

-Drop into a plastic bag seal and leave until cool enough to handle.
-Pull off the skin and discard.
+- Drop into a plastic bag seal and leave until cool enough to handle.
+Pull off the skin and discard it.

 Roast hake with anchovy and rosemary

 This Sicilian recipe for hake roasted with rosemary anchovies and garlic is one of the best of all ways to cook hake.
 It may not look as snazzy as hake dishes brightened with greenery and the red of peppers of tomatoes but sent let that put you off.

 The crunch of the breadcrumbs, sizzled in olive oil, and the blissful marriage of a judicious helping of anchovies and rosemary set off the soft sweet hake flesh to perfection and for once this overused and often misused phrase is absolutely right.

 - 1 hake weighing about 1 kg cleaned extra virgin oilier oil.